justinvyu/justinvyu.github.io/about.md

 ## Hi, my name is Justin! 👋

-I've lived in the Bay Area my whole life, and I'm now studying Electrical Engineering and Computer Science at UC Berkeley 🐻.
+I've lived in the Bay Area my whole life, and I'm now studying Electrical Engineering and Computer Science at UC Berkeley 🐻 in the class of 2022.

 Some things I enjoy: